Webster High School (Tulsa, Oklahoma)

+In 2021, Daniel Webster High School was placed on the National Historic Registry.

 In 2009, the school established a broadcasting and digital media magnet school program.

 Facility description

 The main building is two stories high plus a full basement.
-It contains 15 classrooms, a library, 2 cafeterias, a lecture room, a corrective gymnasium, a girls’ gymnasium, a 400-seat auditorium, a domestic-science department, 2 manual training rooms, 3 laboratories, offices, and dressing rooms.
-An adjacent building contains shops, the boys' gymnasium, and lockers.
+It contains 15 classrooms, a library, two cafeterias, a lecture room, a corrective gymnasium, a girls' gymnasium, a 400-seat auditorium, a domestic-science department, two manual training rooms, three laboratories, offices, and dressing rooms.
+An adjacent building contains shops, a boys' gymnasium, and lockers.
 Both buildings are made of fireproof construction with exterior walls of brick and trimmed with stone.